aankur/garage/doc/drafts/k2v-spec.md

 - **Internal server errors on updates do not mean that the update isn't stored.**
   K2V will return an internal server error when it cannot reach a quorum of nodes on which to save an updated value.
-However the value may still be stored on just one node, which whill then propagate it to other nodes asynchronously via anti-entropy.
+However the value may still be stored on just one node, which will then propagate it to other nodes asynchronously via anti-entropy.

 - **Batch operations are not transactions.** When calling InsertBatch or DeleteBatch, items may appear partially inserted/deleted while the operation is being processed.